There’s more to the modest duffle bag than you may think.

 Straps & Handles

 The best carry handles attach in the center with a snap button or velcro, forming one mega-handle that’s easy to grab and pleasant to hold.
-A mega-handle means you can pick up your duffle and go—without any seconds lost to floppy handles that keep falling to opposite sides (is it just us or do floppy handles seem to be taunting you on purpose?
-Just us, okay…).
+A mega-handle means you can pick up your duffle and go without any seconds lost to floppy handles that keep falling to opposite sides.
+Is it just us or do floppy handles seem to be taunting you on purpose?
+Really, just us…?

 Not all Classic Duffles have an additional crossbody-style strap, but we like the ones that do.
 Being able to carry the bag across your body or over your shoulder while waiting to board your flight or walking to the train station is invaluable.
 (We’ve found that most crossbody straps on duffle bags are detachable, so you can take them off when you don’t need them.
 No commitment necessary.)